k2-fsa/icefall/egs/librispeech/ASR/conformer_ctc/README.md

 # How to use a pre-trained model to transcribe a sound file or multiple sound files

+(See the bottom of this document for the link to a colab notebook.)

 You need to prepare 4 files:

   - a model checkpoint file, e.g., epoch-20.pt